Exhibiting a rabbit

 You can also apply to exhibit and deal with the rabbit at the premise where the licence is issued to (regular enclosure site).
 An example may include an invasive pest educational centre, or a zoo where the public enter the regular enclosure site to view the rabbit.
 Rabbits may also be obtained solely for the purposes of exhibition outside of the premise where the licence is issued to (off the regular enclosure site).
 An example of activities permitted solely off the regular enclosure site include persons in the business of conducting magic performances at children's parties.

-How do I apply to exhibit a rabbit?
+How to apply to exhibit a rabbit

-- Application for an exhibition licence (individual) (PDF, 991KB)
+- application for an exhibition licence (individual) (PDF, 991KB)

-- Application for an exhibition licence (corporations) (PDF, 241KB).
+- application for an exhibition licence (corporations) (PDF, 241KB).

 You will also need to submit a management plan that gives detailed information on how you propose to exhibit and deal with the rabbit on a daily basis